Kubernetes PetSets

 The best way to understand Kubernetes Pets and PetSets is to perceive the cloud infrastructure with the “Pets and Cattle” metaphor.
 A“Pet” is a special snowflake you have emotional ties towards and requires special handling, for example, when it’s sick, unlike “Cattle,” which is viewed as an easily replaceable commodity.

 Cattle are similar enough to each other that you can treat them all as equals.
-Therefore, the application does not suffer too much if a cattle dies or needs to be replaced.
+Therefore, the application does not suffer much if a cattle dies or needs replacement.

 • Cattle refers to stateless applications, and Pets refer to stateful, “build once, run anywhere” applications.